Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 CPU and memory

-We didn’t have a chance to nail down the Surface Laptop's exact CPU during our brief hands-on time.
-We do know, though, that the Laptop uses a more modern 7th-generation (Kaby Lake) Intel Core chip, versus the 6th-generation (Skylake) chip found inside the Surface Pro 4.
-Based on our tests it’s a small advantage—but still a plus.
+The Laptop uses a more modern 7th-generation (Kaby Lake) Intel Core chip, specifically the 2.5-GHz Core i5-7200U, versus the 6th-generation (Skylake) 2.4-GHz Core i5-6300U found inside the Surface Pro 4.
+Based on our CPU tests, Kaby Lake gives a small advantage—but still a plus.

 If you want to save some money, consider the Surface Pro 4 and its Core m options.
 Intel’s Core m may be slower than a full-fledged Core chip, but it provides sufficient performance for mainstream tasks.